DevAdedeji/DevAdedeji/README.md

 - 🔭 I’m currently working on myself

-- 🌱 I’m currently learning more on **JavaScript, Web3 and its Ecosystem**
+- 🌱 I’m currently learning more on **JavaScript, Typescript, Rust, Web3 and its Ecosystem**

 - 👨‍💻 All of my projects are available at [https://devadedeji.github.io](https://devadedeji.github.io)